-- Continue resolution of DSCs. - Resume foundation installation. - Continue pole, cantilever, and bracket installation in S2WA5. - Continue wire installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 2, 3 and 4. - Install transformers at TPS-2. - Continue conduit installations for signal and Wayside Power Cabinet units in Segment 2.
+- Continue resolution of DSCs. - Continue foundation installation in Segment 2. - Continue pole, cantilever, insulator and bracket installation in S2WA5 and S2WA4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2.
+Install main transformers at TPS-1.

-1. Foundations required do not match poles required as guy foundations are needed in some locations for extra support.
+&lt;sup>a.
+Foundations required do not match poles required as guy foundations are needed in some locations for extra support.